Corporations and LLCs on the Multistate Essay Exam: Highly Tested Topics and Tips

 So, it is a good idea to get the basics down first!

-Here are a few notes on Corporations and LLCs basics:
+Some Corporations and LLCs basics:

 - Officers are agents of the corporation.
-They are the president, secretary, treasurer, etc. They are the “hands and feet” of the corporation because they have the power to enter into transactions.
-(Look for an agency crossover if you see an officer, say, enter into a contract on behalf of the corporation.
-They likely have actual or apparent authority to do so!).
+Officers are the president, secretary, treasurer, etc. They have the power to enter into transactions on behalf of the corporation.
+In an Agency combo MEE question, an officer likely has actual or apparent authority to enter into a contract on behalf of the corporation.

 Layman’s version of Corporations and LLCs vocabulary

 - Articles of incorporation: A fancy word for the corporation’s contract with the state.
 The articles include basic information like the corporation’s name, address, names of incorporators, etc. Additional provisions can be added.
 Because the corporation files these with the state, they are public.

 - Dividend: A fancy word for the corporation’s profits.
 Shareholders buy a corporation’s shares to receive profits.